-Bonus points may be awarded to applicants proposing innovative MBE services that enhance the required MBC program scope.
-This component is optional and any service(s) proposed under the "Service Innovation" is in addition to the core MBC services listed under the "Program Details and Work Requirements" in Section I.A.4., of the FFO.
-Proposed innovations cannot be used as a substitute or otherwise in lieu of the defined MBC program and service requirements.
+Bonus points may be awarded to applicants proposing innovative MBE services that enhance the required MBDA Business Center program scope.
+This component is optional and any service(s) proposed under the "Service Innovation" is in addition to the core MBDA Business Center services listed under the "Program Details and Work Requirements" in Section I.A.4., of the FFO.
+Proposed innovations cannot be used as a substitute or otherwise in lieu of the defined MBDA Business Center program and service requirements.

 An applicant proposing a "Service Innovation" must fully describe the aspects of any innovative addition(s) to the work requirements that the applicant will implement.
-Some examples have been provided in Appendix F - Sample Service Innovation Concepts, of the FFO.
+Some examples have been provided in Appendix F, "Sample Service Innovation Concepts," of the FFO.
 Applicants are not required to utilize these examples.
-MBDA encourages any innovative solutions; however, proposed ideas (including the stated examples) must be fully developed and articulated, including processes and anticipated results.
+MBDA encourages any innovative solutions; however, proposed ideas (including the stated examples) must be fully developed and articulated along with processes and anticipated results.